scotow/dropit/README.md

 - Upload files from the terminal (by using `curl` or the [shell script](https://github.com/scotow/dropit/blob/master/upload.sh))
 - Short and long aliases generation, short to copy/past and long to easily share it verbally
 - Configurable expiration based on file size
-- Quota based on users' IP addresses
+- Quota based on users' IP addresses or usernames
 - Revocable files
 - Expiration refresh
 - Alias regeneration